 The use of cover crops provides shade and increases water retention in the soil.
 We grow cover crops next to or in rotation with food crops to both introduce nitrogen to the soil and create a root system to hold the soil together.
 Cover crops like clover, vetch, and fava beans are essential for strengthening soil fertility in natural process farming.
 Cover crops also help manage soil erosion, improve soil biodiversity, and help control pests and diseases.

 We introduce beneficial microbes (like bacteria, fungi, nematodes, and protozoa) into the soil by applying compost tea, a handful of dry compost with nutrients soaked in water overnight.
-Finely crushed volcanic rock and powdered oyster shell provide easily accessible minerals and calcium for soil microbes to break down and transfer to our plants.
+Finely crushed shells, rock and kelp provide easily accessible minerals and calcium for soil microbes to break down and transfer to the plants.
 This creates soil which helps plants build their own immune systems, and foregoes the need for chemical pesticides.

 Our farming education and how we care for the land and grow food has been most informed and inspired by these generous caretakers of the earth.
 We have so much gratitude for their willingness to pass on their hard earned knowledge!